 Opportunities for Lifelong Learning

-Scholars for Life Speaker Series - Central faculty and guests bring their passions and knowledge to the Scholars for Life Speaker series offered through Central’s Office of Continuing Education.
+Scholars for Life Speaker Series - Central faculty and guests bring their passions and knowledge to the Scholars for Life Speaker series offered through Central’s Office of Professional Education.
 During the pandemic, the series is being offered free and online.

 Over 62 Tuition Waiver Form - Connecticut residents aged 62 and older can go back to school tuition free.
 The tuition waiver can be applied to both full and part-time matriculated students (those who have been admitted to an undergraduate or graduate degree program) and non matriculated students.
 Some fees are still required and registration for non matriculated students is on a space-available basis and special registration dates apply.
 Check with the Registrar's Office for session/term registration dates.
 For those interested in earning a degree or certificate, students must follow standard admission procedures and submit the tuition waiver once accepted to their program of choice.
 Visit Admissions to learn more about our program offerings.